Health Benefits of Touch Me Not Plant – A Chui Mui & Lajwanti Plant In Hindi

 Capsule: 1 tablet 3 times daily with meals is advisable.

-However capsule and liquid extract formulations are proprietary herbal blends and are available in several strengths beside this powder, teas are also available.
+However capsule and liquid extract formulations are proprietary herbal blends and are available in several strengths besides this powder, teas are also available.

 Note: There is still a lot of research needed to be done on the uses of Mimosa pudica as medication.
 It have limited information regarding adverse reactions, Safety and efficacy in pregnancy and lactation is lacking so please consult the Dr. before consuming any such remedy or formulation.